Multi-asset return risk measures: Additions to the empirical study

 Initial values for $\sigma_t$ are obtained from the \texttt{R}-function \texttt{volatility} applied to the output of \texttt{fGarch}.
 For the gray box this gives $0.0088$ and for the yellow box it is $0.0108$.

-Our aim is to compare the RRM with the MARRM based on the Black-Scholes model from the previous section, using the same parameter values.
-Motivated by the results from the previous section, we omit the VaR case and focus solely on the case of the ARaR.
+Our aim is to compare the RRM with the MARRM based on the Black-Scholes model already used in the empirical study, using the same parameter values as in there.
+Motivated by the results of the empirical case study, we omit the VaR case and focus solely on the case of the ARaR.

 We plot the following relative differences between RRM, MARRM and DAX on the left-hand side in Figure~\ref{fig:forecast_DAX}:

 We see that the relative differences between risk measures and index values (red and blue lines) are quite large at the beginning of the COVID crisis.
 In the aftermath, their behaviour is much more similar to the relative differences observed between April 2014 and April 2015.